 Overnight oats are the perfect solution to busy mornings.
 Just a couple of minutes of prep the night before and you’re done.
 The flavours you can create are endless.
 You can add in anything from veggies, to berries, to coconut and protein.
 Try prepping 4 or 5 days worth of the dry ingredients for oats in small containers and storing int he pantry.
 That way all you need to do is add the liquid and any fresh fruit the night before and you’re set.

-Prep these the night before and you’ll be waking up to a delicious, high fibre and high protein breakfast.
+Prep these the night before and you’ll be waking up to a delicious, high fiber and high protein breakfast.
 These are a good way to get some extra veggies in your diet and they taste just like carrot cake.

 Brownie batter for breakfast?
 Go ahead!
 Prep these simple brownie batter protein oats the night before so you can wake up to a healthy yet decadent quick and easy breakfast.

 Everybody needs a good peanut butter jelly overnight oats recipes!
 These ones from Be.
 Whole.
 Be.
 You are nutritious, easy to make and will have you popping out of bed just to eat them.
-You can also check out her Banana Bread Overnight Oats or Blueberry Muffin Overnight Oats.

 If you love coconut, these are the overnight oats for you.
 All you need to make them is oats, coconut, coconut sugar and vanilla.
 Mix it up, stick it in the fridge and you’ll be ready for breakfast in the morning.